BindBC/bindbc-opengl/README.md

 Extensions which were promoted to the core OpenGL API are loaded automatically as part of the OpenGL versions to which they belong.

-Specific extensions can be enabled using the name of the extension as a version identifier.
-The syntax matches that of the extension name as listed in [the OpenGL Registry](https://www.khronos.org/registry/OpenGL/index_gl.php).
+Specific extensions can be enabled using the extension's OpenGL name string as a version identifier.
+The name string for each extension [is listed in the `bindbc-opengl` wiki](https://github.com/BindBC/bindbc-opengl/wiki/Supported-Extensions).
+It takes the form of `GL_` prefixed to the extension name.

-For example, the following configurations enable support for OpenGL 4.1 and the extensions `GL_ARB_base_instance` and `GL_ARB_compressed_texture_pixel_storage` (both of which were promoted to core in OpenGL 4.2).
+For example, the following configurations enable support for OpenGL 4.1 and the extensions `ARB_base_instance` and `ARB_compressed_texture_pixel_storage` (both of which were promoted to core in OpenGL 4.2).

 __dub.json__
 ```